-In this tutorial, learn how to make a no sew valance that has pleats at the corners and an accent band at the bottom.
+Learn how to make a no-sew valance that has pleats at the corners and an accent band at the bottom.
 This simple design will go with many décor styles.

 You can also make variations with box pleats or add decorative trim to make it your own.
 Add this valance to existing curtains, sheers, or blinds, or make matching custom curtains!